Tell us what you think and help shape Sandwell

 Sandwell Council Public Health want to find out more about the needs and experiences of the LGBTQ+ community.
 This survey is aimed at members of LGBTQ+ community aged 50+, specifically following on from the Sandwell LGBTQ+ Community Health Needs Report recommendations.
 Your responses will help us understand the lived experiences of LGBTQ+ community in Sandwell, what is working well, what we can improve and overall, how we can better meet the existing needs and amplify...

-Closes 7 February 2025
+Closes 7 March 2025

-Closes 7 February 2025
+Closes 21 March 2025

 Closed consultations and engagement